ComScore

 How dogs can benefit people with anxiety

 Aside from being adorable and fluffy, dogs can help people with anxiety on a physical level.
-Studies have shown pet owners have lower resting heart rates and blood pressure levels than people without pets.
+The American Heart Association says that dog owners get in more physical activity than non-dog owners and, according to the AHA’s review of several published studies, pet owners have lower resting heart rates and blood pressure levels than people without pets.
 Pet people also have less intense reactions to aggravating events and faster recovery time after experiencing psychological or physical stress.

-Harvard Health also mentions dogs can help a person stay active (hello, early morning dog walks) and feel less isolated (hello, constant roommate).
-A Human Animal Bond Research Institute survey discovered 80 percent of pet owners feel less lonely with a pet.
+A 2024 survey conducted by Rover found that dogs can also make people feel less isolated (hello, constant roommate).
+Plus, 64 percent of respondents with pets said they feel excitement when they come home after a long day at work or a vacation.
+A mood boost post-work?
+We love it!
+Plus, a Human Animal Bond Research Institute survey discovered 80 percent of pet owners feel less lonely with a pet.
 Dogs can be excellent ice breakers when meeting someone new; pups don’t mind being center stage.

 Even spending time with a dog is good for stress reduction.
-One study found university students who participated in an animal visitation program exhibited lower cortisol (stress hormone) levels after just ten minutes petting a dog!
-Staring at pictures of animals did not achieve the same results.
+One 2019 study out of Washington State University found that students who participated in an animal visitation program exhibited lower cortisol (stress hormone) levels after just ten minutes petting a dog!
+Staring at pictures of animals did not achieve the same results, which means hanging out with the real deal is a game-changer.

 Dogs are so good at supporting humans when it comes to mental health, we’ve given them official titles!
 There are emotional support dogs, therapy dogs and service dogs, just to name a few.
 These are all different in the eyes of the law - and a person can definitely adopt a dog specifically to help ease anxiety without having to register the animal anywhere as such.
 These designations come in handy primarily when it’s time to travel or visit a public space.

 Service dogs are top tier.
-They’re highly trained animals recognized by the Americans with Disabilities Act that not only provide emotional support but also perform a function that their human owner cannot.
+They’re highly trained animals recognized by the Americans with Disabilities Act that not only provide emotional support but also perform a function that either alerts or prevents something from happening (like a seizure) or interrupts a potentially harmful cycle (like an anxiety attack).
 Service dogs are trained—and legally allowed—to go everywhere with their owner.

 Therapy dogs also go through rigorous training and testing to get certified, but aren’t usually employed full-time by someone in need.
 Instead, they provide social-emotional benefits to a variety of people like students, hospital patients and nursing home residents.
 Therapy dogs do not have the legal access or privileges that a service dog has.